stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request's scheme.
  *
- * Returns
- *   scheme (string) - The HTTP scheme for Double Dollar Sign Request.
+ * @returns {string} - The HTTP scheme for the current Scenario Step request.
  */
 var scheme = input.scheme.get();

 /**
  * Set the current request's scheme.
  *
- *   scheme (string) - The new scheme for Double Dollar Sign Request.
+ * @param {string} scheme - The new scheme for the current Scenario Step request.
  */
 input.scheme.set(scheme);
 ```